Virginia Tech® home

 He has published on Indigenous healing knowledge, and gendered understandings of the human body.
 Various fellowships and institutions have funded Dr. Polanco’s work, including the Fulbright-García Robles research grant, FLAS summer and AY fellowships, and a Newberry Library National Endowment for the Humanities Long-Term Fellowship.
 For more information and updates, please visit Professor Polanco's personal website.

-Dr. Polanco’s teaching interests include Native history, Latin America, Mexico, El Salvador, Mesoamerica, sorcery, race, gender, and class.
+Dr. Polanco’s teaching interests include Indigenous history, Latin America, Mexico, El Salvador, and Mesoamerica.
 He has introduced various new courses to Virginia Tech that challenge students to think about the past from Indigenous perspectives.